 Our goal is to help you get the proper care for your condition.
 However, we do not pay for every type of care a person wants.

-We make decisions about what to pay for based on the members' health plan and generally accepted guidelines and policies.
+We make decisions about what to pay for based a member's health plan and generally accepted guidelines and policies.

 Aetna's policies about specific medical technologies are described in clinical policy bulletins.